ElKinoflop/Vozvan/README.md

 ["Hyper","Super","Meta",{w:1.25},"Hyper",{a:7,w:2},"",{x:3.75,w:2.25},"",{a:4,w:1.25},"Super",{a:7},"","",""]

 <h1>Case variants</h1>
 <li>There are different variations of the case.
-1-7 are common across all variants but 0 (component cover), 8 (bottom) and 9 (feet) will change depending on which you choose</li>
+Layers 1-7 are common across all variants but 0 (component cover), 8 (bottom) and 9 (feet) will change depending on which you choose</li>
 <h3>Standard - ElectroCookie</h3>
 Straight board with mounting points for an ElectroCookie protoboard.
 The specific case files for this variant will have SEC after the layer number
 <h3>Standard - FeatherWing</h3>